Gaiatuven/Gaiatuven/README.md

 - 👋 Hi, I’m @Gaiatuven
 -
-- 👀 I’m interested a self taught python programmer.
+- 👀 I’m interested:
 -
+-  New career within IT,
+-
+-  love to take a swing at Coding "_"
+-
+-  Bash scripting, python development.
+-   a self taught programmer.
+-
 - 🌱 I’m currently learning ...
+-
+  Bash scripting,
+  Python,

 - 📫 How to reach me ...